Xubuntu/wiki.xubuntu.org/Step-2:-Testing-Your-Xubuntu-Installation..md

 Both types of testing are summarised below.
 A lot more details can be found in the [quality assurance chapters](https://docs.xubuntu.org/contributors/qa.html) of the [contributors docs](https://docs.xubuntu.org/contributors/).

+Exploratory testing is mostly used XXXXXX, XXXXX & XXXXXX, wheras static testing is mostly used XXXXXX, XXXXX & XXXXXX

+Sentence about how the decision of which is done is taken

 #### 1. \'Exploratory\' Testing